-If you have no idea what a rich pin or a secret board are, you’ve come to the right place!
+If you have no idea what a rich pin or a secret board is, you’ve come to the right place!
 Platform lingo can confuse even semi-experienced social media users, so it’s worth making sure you know what you’re talking about.
-Read on and we’ll clear up all of the Pinterest terms for you!
+Read on, and we’ll clear up all of the Pinterest terms for you!

 A Pinterest post.
-Twitter has tweets, Pinterest has pins.
-Pins can be text, image, or video posts, and can include a link back to the original source.
+Twitter has tweets; Pinterest has pins.
+Pins can be text, image, or video posts, and can include a link back to the source.